arneish/MPI-pattern-matching/README.md

 # Overview
-- **Contains: *A highly optimised Parallelised patterns-matching algorithm implementation in C++ using the MPI distributed computing standard***
+- **Contains: *A highly optimised implementation of a parallel multiple patterns matching algorithm implementation in C++ using the MPI distributed computing standard***
 - **Problem:** Given a text string and a set of patterns to be matched, find all occurrences of every pattern in the text
 - **Strategy:** Executing a linear-time pattern matching algorithm on multiple patterns concurrently
 - MPI C++ file: *lab4_mpi.cpp*